arbiterleo/junyi_test/README.md

 # junyi_test
-This is for the junyiacademy remote test file in the "main" branch
+This is for the junyiacademy remote test.
+Files are in the "main" branch.